neilernst/ResearchSkillsUVic/resources/epistemology/epistemology.md

 ----
 ### Logical deduction (rationalism)
-- the epistemology of theoretical CS
+- the epistemology of mathematics and a lot of theoretical CS
 - Euclid and non-Euclidean geometry
 	- [Postulates and axioms](https://www.pitt.edu/~jdnorton/teaching/HPS_0410/chapters/non_Euclid_fifth_postulate/index.html#Euclid1): parallel lines never intersect; points may be connected with a straight line, etc.
 	- What is the connection to "reality"?